 The Budokwai was a martial arts society but mostly kendo and jujutsu were taught.
 The 1918 promotion show included wonderful exhibitions such as naginata*, nabebuta**, kusarigama*** or iaijutsu****.

-In 1920, as a result of Kano's visit to the UK, the Budokwai adopted the principles of Kodokan judo.
+In 1920, as a result of Kano's visit to the UK, the Budokwai adopted the principles of Kodokan Judo.
 Koizumi as well as Tani, who was the chief instructor, became Kodokan members.
 Lectures on various aspect of Japanese culture completed the programme.
 Kano himself, supervised the evolution of the club.
 Throughout the years the promotion of Budokwai was constant and well orchestrated.
 During the 1927 annual exhibition attended by his Imperial Highness, the Japanese grading system was improved by using coloured belts for grades under the black belt.
-It must be said that colored belt didn't exist in Japan at that time.
+It must be said that colored belts as we know them today didn't exist in Japan at that time.
 This innovation that was later systemized by the French was largely responsible for the success of judo in the world.

 From a professional point of view, Koizumi had become a successful expert in oriental lacquer work and he used his money to support the Budokwai until the 1930s and during the war.
 Judo had by then entered the closed world of British top universities.
 A black belt committee, the Yudanshakai of Great Britain, was created in 1934.
 Budokwai members were active and dedicated.
 They considered that judo was a principle for life.